Define where the pipeline should find input data and save output data.

 Specify the translation table used to annotate the sequences.
 All possible genetic codes (1-25) used for gene annotation can be found here.
 This flag is required if the flag --kingdom is assigned.

-For more information please check Prokka documentation.
+For more information please check the Prokka documentation.

 Modifies tool parameter(s):